AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

 ## Labels and Tooltips

-In this section we will explain how to add and configure data labels and tooltips. <!--Full explanation of formatting and tuning visual appearance for them can be found in Labels and Tooltips.-->

 If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and **.tooltip()** methods.
 You can tune their visual appearance, positioning and format.

-When formatting data labels text we will use **.textFormatter()** to show month name.
-Otherwise sales will be displayed here.

 ```
   // set labels
   chart.bubble(data).labels().textFormatter(function(){
     return view.get(
-      this.index,           // index of a current point is used to get row with point's data
+      this.index,           // index of a current point is used to get row with point’s data
       'name'                // field to display
     );
   });